Looking for the EPISODE ARCHIVE? Click here

 LUKE’S ENGLISH PODCAST – AIMS

-To provide a resource of authentic speech for learners of English to use for improving their English.
+To provide a resource of authentic speech for learners of English.

 To inform my audience about methods and strategies for improving their English.